What are CSS preprocessors?

 Introduction

-These features make the CSS structure more accessible and more readable to maintain.
+Most of these CSS preprocessors add up innovations, which could be missing in pure CSS, for instance, mixin, nested selector, inheritance selector, and so on.
+These constitutes, namely, elevate the CSS structure in terms of user accessibility and maintainability.
 You must install a CSS compiler on your web whenever you use it.
 When you use it to compile on the development environment and then upload the compiled.

 CSS files to the web server, CSS preprocessors become a mainstay in the web development workflow.
 CSS is a complicated and subtle language, and to make its usage easier, developers are turning to preprocessors such as SASS or SCSS.
 It has specific style standards, making writing easier for the document, like SASS, as the freedom to forget braces.